 • Increased fatigue and other symptoms of pathology.

 With a minor cardiac anomaly, blood from the left atrium enters the right, and then into the right ventricle and pulmonary artery.
-This leads to stretching and overloading of these parts of the heart.
-Normally, the left and right parts of the organ are separated by a thin wall, which prevents the flow of blood.
-That is, the main indication for the use of the occluder is precisely the increase and overload of the right heart.
+This leads to stretching and overload of these parts of the heart.
+Normally, the left and right parts of the organ are separated from each other by a thin wall, which prevents the reflux of blood.
+That is, the main indication for the use of an occluder is precisely the enlargement and overload of the right parts of the heart.

-The occluder is an umbrella or miniature mesh.
-With the help of a catheter, it is introduced into the femoral vein and placed at the entrance to the left atrium.
-Implantation is carried out using an X-ray system, which visualizes the entire process of the operation.
+An occluder is an umbrella or a miniature mesh.
+Using a catheter, it is inserted into the femoral vein and placed at the entrance to the left atrium.
+Implantation is carried out using an X-ray system, which visualizes the entire operation process.

 The occluder is made from a biologically inert material that does not cause rejection reactions and takes root well in the body.
-Six months after the operation, the device is endothelized, that is, it is covered with heart cells.
-In rare cases, after treatment, patients face complications such as shortness of breath and chest pain.
+Six months after the operation, the device is endothelialized, that is, covered with heart cells.
+In rare cases, after treatment, patients experience complications such as shortness of breath and chest pain.

-There are no special methods that would prevent incomplete infection of the heart septum.
-The prevention of an open oval window is based on healthy way life and compliance with such recommendations:
+There are no special methods that would prevent incomplete fusion of the cardiac septum.
+Prevention of a patent oval window is based on healthy way life and following these recommendations:

-• Adhere to a rational and balanced diet, which will provide the body with a complex of essential vitamins and minerals.
+• Adhere to a rational and balanced diet that will provide the body with a complex of essential vitamins and minerals.

 • Avoid contact with ionizing radiation, for example, X-ray machines, fluorographs.